sara-sabr/ITStrategy/_pages/en/capabilities.md

 #### 3.1.2.
 Indicators

 1. What is the purpose of the monitor and control phase in your team?
 a.
-To monitor the project team
+Elite: To measure the performance of the new process after the execution phase
 b.
-To measure the performance of the new process after the execution phase
+High: To monitor and control the planning and initiating phases
 c.
-To control the project team's performance
+Medium: To monitor the project team
 d.
-To monitor and control the planning and initiating phases
+Low: To control the project team's performance

 2. What are the main steps involved in planning and implementing a monitoring protocol in your team?
 a.
-Complete background tasks
+High: Complete background tasks
 b.
-Develop objectives
+Elite: Develop objectives
 c.
-Design and implement management
+High: Design and implement management
 d.
-Design the monitoring methodology
+High: Design the monitoring methodology
 e.
-Implement monitoring as a pilot study
+Medium: Implement monitoring as a pilot study
 f.
-Implement monitoring
+Elite: Implement monitoring
 g.
-Report and use results
+Elite: Report and use results
 h.
-None of the above/not applicable
+Low: None of the above/not applicable

 3. Which step in planning and implementing a monitoring protocol in your team takes the most time?
 a.
-Complete background tasks
+Low: Complete background tasks
 b.
-Develop objectives
+Medium: Develop objectives
 c.
-Design and implement management
+High: Design and implement management
 d.
-Design the monitoring methodology
+High: Design the monitoring methodology
 e.
-Implement monitoring as a pilot study
+Medium: Implement monitoring as a pilot study
 f.
-Implement monitoring
+Elite: Implement monitoring
 g.
-Report and use results
+Elite: Report and use results
 h.
-None of the above/not applicable
+Low: None of the above/not applicable

 4. What instrumentation do you use to monitor applications running in production?
 a.
-Availability monitoring via pinging or synthetic transactions
+High: Availability monitoring via pinging or synthetic transactions
 b.
-Performance monitoring of the servers and infrastructure
+High: Performance monitoring of the servers and infrastructure
 c.
-Real user monitoring
+Elite: Real user monitoring
 d.
-Multi-tier views of end-to-end transactions including processing and network combined
+Elite: Multi-tier views of end-to-end transactions including processing and network combined
 e.
-None of the above/not applicable
+Low: None of the above/not applicable

 5. How fast your team reacts to alerts when the system approaches critical thresholds or goes down?
 a.
-When the threshold reaches 25%
+Elite: When the threshold reaches 25%
 b.
-When the threshold reaches 50%
+High: When the threshold reaches 50%
 c.
-When the threshold reaches 75%
+Medium: When the threshold reaches 75%
 d.
-When the threshold reaches 85%
+Low: When the threshold reaches 85%
 e.
-When the threshold reaches 95%
+Low: When the threshold reaches 95%

 6. How is the monitoring process executed in your team?
 a.
-Monitoring one or two areas at a time
+Elite: Monitoring one or two areas at a time
 b.
-Monitoring the full software development
+Medium: Monitoring the full software development
+c.
+Low: We are not monitoring

 7. Which tool do you use to share collected data in your team?
 a.
-Google docs
+Medium: Google docs
 b.
-Sharepoint
+High: Sharepoint
 c.
-Email
+Medium: Email
 d.
-Office 365
+Elite: Office 365
 e.
-Slack
+Low: Slack
 f.
-None of the above/not applicable
+Low: None of the above/not applicable

 8. What has the most impact to make a business decision in your team?
 a.
-Data from application performance monitoring tools
+Elite: Data from application performance monitoring tools
 b.
-Data from infrastructure monitoring tool
+Elite: Data from infrastructure monitoring tool
 c.
-Outside perspective
+High: Outside perspective
 d.
-Previous decision mistakes
+High: Previous decision mistakes
 e.
-Your gut instinct
+Medium: Your gut instinct
 f.
-None of the above/not applicable
+Low: None of the above/not applicable

 9. How usually  accurate and relevant  is the data to your goal of the team?
 a.
-Very Frequently
+Elite: Very Frequently
 b.
-Frequently
+High: Frequently
 c.
-Occasionally
+Medium: Occasionally
 d.
-Rarely
+Medium: Rarely
 e.
-Very Rarely
+Low: Very Rarely
 f.
-Never
+Low: Never

 10. How often you felt guilty of seeing the data you wish was there instead of what is really in front of you?
 a.
-Always
+Low: Always
 b.
-Very Often
+Low: Very Often
 c.
-Sometimes
+Medium: Sometimes
 d.
-Rarely
+High: Rarely
 e.
-Never
+Elite: Never

 #### 3.1.3 Goals